RidloGhifary/file-tree-generator/README.md

 4. You will be asked for the name of the file.
 5. The output will be saved as `FILE-TREE.txt` by default (or your chosen file name) in the root directory of the workspace.

+## Settings

+This extension can be customized through settings:

+- **`fileTreeGenerator.defaultFileName`**: Set the default file name for the generated file tree.
+- **`fileTreeGenerator.includeFiles`**: Choose whether to include files in the file tree.
+- **`fileTreeGenerator.ignoredPatterns`**: Set default ignore patterns for files and directories.

 ## Custom Keyboard Shortcut

 By default, you can trigger the command through the command palette.
 If you'd like to assign a keyboard shortcut: